cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 ~~~~ CDDL
 audio_sample = uint .size 3 ; 24-bit, equivalent to 0..16777215
 ~~~~
-{:cddl #annotate-int-size title="Annotation for integer size in bytes"}
+{:cddl #control-int-size title="Control for integer size in bytes"}

-Note that, as with value restrictions in CDDL, this annotation is not a representation constraint; a number that fits into fewer bytes can still be represented in that form, and an inefficient implementation could use a longer form (unless that is restricted by some format constraints outside of CDDL, such as the rules in Section 3.9 of
+Note that, as with value restrictions in CDDL, this control is not a representation constraint; a number that fits into fewer bytes can still be represented in that form, and an inefficient implementation could use a longer form (unless that is restricted by some format constraints outside of CDDL, such as the rules in Section 3.9 of
 {{RFC7049}}).

-### Annotation .bits
+### Control operator .bits

-A `.bits` annotation on a byte string indicates that, in the target, only the bits numbered by a number in the control type are allowed to be set.
+A `.bits` control on a byte string indicates that, in the target, only the bits numbered by a number in the control type are allowed to be set.
 (Bits are counted the usual way, bit number `n` being set in `str` meaning that `(str[n >> 3] & (1 << (n & 7))) != 0`.)[^_bitsendian]

-Similarly, a `.bits` annotation on an unsigned integer `i` indicates that for all unsigned integers `n` where `(i & (1 << n)) != 0`, `n` must be in the control type.
+Similarly, a `.bits` control on an unsigned integer `i` indicates that for all unsigned integers `n` where `(i & (1 << n)) != 0`, `n` must be in the control type.